Nivea (singer): 2004–2008: Complicated and Animalistic

-Following the success of her first album, she began work on her second studio album, releasing a buzz single "You Wanna Touch Me" featuring rapper Rasheeda and Akon which peaked at No. 86 on R&B. After meeting Terius "The-Dream" Nash, they began dating and he soon handled the primary production on her forthcoming album.
+Following the success of her first album, she began work on her second studio album, releasing a buzz single, "You Wanna Touch Me" featuring rapper and Love & Hip Hop: Atlanta reality star Rasheeda and singer Akon.
+It only charted at number 86 on the Hot R&B Songs chart.
+After meeting her future husband, Terius "The-Dream" Nash, they began dating and he soon handled the primary production on her forthcoming album.

-In 2005, she released the project's lead single "Okay" which featured YoungbloodZ and Lil' Jon.
-The single became a hit, peaking at No. 14 on R&B and No. 40 on Billboard's Hot 100.
-In May, she released her second album Complicated which peaked at No. 9 on the R&B chart and No. 37 on the Billboard 200.
-A second single, "Parking Lot" was released shortly before she got pregnant with her first child.
-Jive Records subsequently dropped promotion for the project, although she appeared on Soul Train the following year and performed "Complicated" which was originally planned to be the third single.
-After her departure from the label, she gave birth to her twins in April.
-That same year, she begun work on her next studio album and signed a new contract with Formula Records.
+In late 2004, she released the project's lead single, "Okay", which featured YoungbloodZ and its producer, Lil' Jon.
+The single became a hit, peaking at number fourteen on the Hot R&B Songs chart and number forty on the Billboard Hot 100.

+On May 3, 2005, she released her second album Complicated, a week before she gave birth to her daughter.
+The album peaked at number nine on the R&B/Hip-Hop album chart and underperformed on the Billboard 200 at number thirty-seven, selling 27,000 copies in its first week.
+A second single, "Parking Lot" was released, shortly before she got pregnant.
+Jive Records subsequently dropped promotion for the project, although she appeared on Soul Train the following year and performed "Complicated", which was originally planned as the album's third single.
+Before it could materialize, Jive went into a new direction with its artist roster.
+In March 2006, Nivea parted ways with the label.